 - International flight to Kathmandu

-- Your visa, which you can buy on arrival
+- Tourist visa, which you can buy on arrival

-- Personal expenses like snacks, drinks and souvenirs
+- Personal expenses for snacks, drinks, souvenirs, etc

 School expedition to Nepal - fitness and terrain

 You do not need to be super-fit for this trip, however the expedition element is moderately demanding with some long days of sustained walking with a day-pack.
 The effects of altitude will also further tax your body.
 You will enjoy the trip all the more if you are in good physical shape having exercised regularly and eaten nutritiously over at least the 6 months leading up to the trip.